Date: Wednesday, Oct 11th Time: 7pm - 8:30pm Are you interested in volunteering with the North Okanagan Hospice Society (NOHS)? NOHS is...

-We have a weekly walking group for bereaved individuals that meets every Thursday at Polson Park in Vernon from 10:00 – 11:00 AM.
+We have two weekly walking group for bereaved individuals that meet at Polson Park in Vernon, one every Tuesday from 6:30 – 7:30 PM and the other Thursday from 9:00 – 10:00 AM.
 Everyone is welcome.
 To learn more, contact [email protected].

 This gathering happens every November during the Festival of Crafts Christmas craft show.
 During this festival, Celebrate-A-Life volunteers provide support to those who find the Christmas season difficult due to the death of a loved one and to re-connect with individuals who have already benefited from our support.
 It is also an opportunity to provide information to those who might not be aware of our grief and bereavement services.
 Participants at the Christmas Craft Fair are encouraged to hang an angel on the Christmas tree as an expression of remembrance of their loved one.

-This is an activity-based group for children, ages 8 to 11, who have experienced a loss of a significant person in their life.
-It will run on Wednesdays, for six sessions, and will provide opportunities to process grief through art, craft, and play.
+An activity-based group for children, ages 8 to 11, who have experienced a loss of a significant person in their life.
+This six session program is free to participants, and will provide opportunities to process grief through art, craft, and play.

 Art of Grief

 The Art of Grief is for those who are bereaved.
 This is a safe space to explore your grief through the use of different art mediums.
 It is appropriate for bereaved people with all levels of experiences in art.
 Each week you will explore a new style or medium of art.
 This group is now closed (registration complete).